Tan-Yu/DSF1_Group1_FooTanLoh/README.md

 ~ Which model is the best to predict happiness?

-## Models Used
+## Model Used
-1. Linear Regression
+Linear Regression
-2. Isolation Forest

-## Challenges Faced
+## Limitations Faced
-~
+~ Isolation Forest technique in detecting anomalies requires a good estimation of the contamination value to remove anomalies effectively.
+If
+~ Current world data on internet usage is limited - dataset contains too many NaN values for several countries, which may lead to over-estimation of the happiness index of the country.
+~ Our problem definition is dependent on the number of recognised countries in the world.
+Certain datasets do not recognise certain countries eg. China may not recognise Hong Kong to be sovereign.
+Hence, there may be different variations of predicting the happiness score of certain countries.

 ## Concluding Remarks
 ~

 ## Contributions
-Jin Rui -
+Jin Rui - Isolation Forest, Data Extraction and Visualisation.

-Tan Yu  - Data Cleaning for CO2 emissions
+Tan Yu  - Data Cleaning and Refinement of Exploratory Data Analysis.

-Joel    -
+Joel    - Evaluation of Machine Learning Model Results

 ## References